An Aubin continuity path for shrinking gradient K\"ahler-Ricci solitons: Proof of Theorem (v): A priori estimates

-Set $\phi_s:=\phi_{0}+\frac{1}{2}\psi_{s}$.
-Our background metric $\omega$ satisfies the two bullet points above Lemma \ref{expression} as demonstrated in the already proved Theorem \ref{mainthm}(ii)--(iv).
+Now, our background metric $\omega$ satisfies the two bullet points above Lemma \ref{expression} as demonstrated in the already proved Theorem \ref{mainthm}(ii)--(iv).
 As a consequence, it is clear from Lemma \ref{expression}(i) that condition (a) of Definition \ref{fhat} holds true.
 The hypothesis of Lemma \ref{converge2} as well as condition (b) of Definition \ref{fhat} via Lemma \ref{converge1} also hold true thanks to Lemma \ref{lemma-preserved-int}(ii).
-Thus, the $\hat{F}$-functional from Definition \ref{fhat} is finite and therefore well-defined along the continuity path \eqref{star-s} and moreover, by Lemma \ref{converge2}, may be expressed along in terms of the $J$-functional as
+Thus, the $\hat{F}$-functional from Definition \ref{fhat} is finite and therefore well-defined along the continuity path \eqref{star-s} and moreover, by Lemma \ref{converge2}, may be expressed along in terms of the $J_{\omega,\,X}$-functional as

-We next show that $\hat{F}$ is bounded above along this continuity path.
-Together with Lemma \ref{I-bounded}, this will in turn provide an a priori weighted estimate on the integral of the Legendre transform $u_{s}:=L(\phi_{s})$ of $\phi_{s}$ which will lead to the desired lower bound on $\inf_{M}\vartheta_{s}$.
+We next show that $\hat{F}$ is bounded above along the continuity path \eqref{star-s} using Lemma \ref{I-bounded}.
+This will in turn provide an a priori estimate on the weighted integral of the Legendre transform $u_{s}:=L(\phi_{s})$ of $\phi_{s}$.
+From this, we derive an a priori estimate on the weighted $L^{1}$-norm of $u_{s}$.
+Via the Sobolev inequality, we then obtain local control on $u_{s}$, and as a result, on $\psi_{s}$.
+This eventually leads to the desired uniform lower bound on $\inf_{M}\vartheta_{s}$.

 \begin{lemma} $\hat{F}(\psi_{s})\leq C(\sup_M(\vartheta_{s})_+).$ \end{lemma}